Check out this review of my visit to Duncansby Stacks, a stunning walk located just a few miles from John O’Groats.

 Good footwear is advisable.

-The grazing sheep does mean there is some sheep poo to avoid and there are also a good selection of flies in the area too.
+The grazing sheep does mean there is some sheep poo to avoid and there is also a good selection of flies in the area too.

 4. Duncansby Stacks Walk

-On leaving the car park you head into a grassed area and the first thing you will see is a small concrete block, which is a trig point, used by ordnance survey for measuring purposes.
+On leaving the car park you head into a grassed area and the first thing you will see is a small concrete block, a trig point, used by ordnance surveys for measuring purposes.

 Head away from the car park across the grass and you will come to an inlet/ravine which will give you your first spectacular views of birds nesting at Duncansby Stacks.